Generative AI hype

 The Funding Bubble: A Cautionary Tale

-Since Sam Altman at OpenAI presented ChatGPT in November 2022, an enormous amount of money has been invested in new Generative AI companies, sparking concerns about a potential bubble.
-Investment in AI is probably only one in the rows of bubbles in promising technologies.
+Since Sam Altman at OpenAI presented ChatGPT in November 2022, an enormous amount of money has been invested in new AI companies, sparking concerns about a potential bubble.
+Investment in AI is probably only one of the rows of bubbles in promising technologies.
 This is not the first time; it is typical for any new technology and part of what is expected based on the Technology hype cycle.
 Venture capitalists and investors are pouring billions into AI startups, hoping to capitalise on the next big technological breakthrough.

 However, history has shown that such frenzied investment often leads to inflated valuations and unrealistic expectations.
 As with previous tech bubbles, there is a risk that many of these investments will not yield the anticipated returns, leading to significant financial losses and market corrections.